iml-it/appmonitor/docs/readme.md

 # Features #

-- PHP 7 on server (clients can be implemented in other languages too)
+- PHP 7 or 8 on server (clients can be implemented in other languages too)
 - small: 400 kb + docs; no database required

 Server webgui